V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ```
 I tried a lot of things to get a shell back as Dave.
 Nothing worked.

-Before stopping my research, i've contacted Log_s to ask hime, if there is any way to get a shell as Dave.
+Before stopping my research, i've contacted Log_s to ask him if there is any way to get a shell as Dave.
 And the answer is YES!

 As you can see bellow in french, he told me that he made a misstake while patching another box.
 Dave keep executing the backup script, and the backup user is allowed to write in it.
 So simply put a payload in it should give us a shell as Dave.